-Carbon fluxes from energy emissions in buildings are well understood, since primary energy inputs from the source of production are tracked, their emissions rates are known, and the total end user consumption data are gathered and reported by energy utilities, typically monthly.
-The quantity of energy consumed by each particular end use is slightly less well known because attribution requires detailed data on use patterns in a wide variety of contexts.
+consumed by each particular end use is slightly less well known because attribution requires detailed data on use patterns in a wide variety of contexts.
 The governments of North America have invested in detailed energy consumption surveys, which allow researchers to identify opportunities for reducing energy use.

 The largest contribution to carbon emissions from buildings is through the operation of energy-using equipment.
 The energy consumed in the average home accounts for 2.9 metric tons6 of carbon per year in the United States, 1.7 metric tons7 per year in Canada, and 0.6 metric tons8 in Mexico (DOE/EIA, 2005; Natural Resources Canada, 2005; SENER México, 2004).
-Energy consumption in a 500-m2 commercial, government, or public-use building in the United States produces 1.9 metric tons of carbon (DOE/EIA, 2005).9 Energy consumption includes electricity as well as the direct combustion of fossil fuels (natural gas, bottled gas and petroleum distillates) and the burning of wood.
-Because most electricity in North America is produced from fossil fuels, each kilowatt-hour consumed in a building contributed about 180 g of carbon to the atmosphere in 2003 (DOE/EIA, 2005).10 The equivalent amount of energy from natural gas or other fuels contributed about 52 g of carbon (DOE/EIA, 2005).11 Renewable energy accounted for 9% of electricity production in 2003, down from 12% in 1990.
-Renewable site energy use in buildings also decreased in that time, from 4% to 2%, mostly due to decreasing use of wood as a household fuel (DOE/EERE, 2005).12
+Energy consumption in a 500-m2 commercial, government, or public-use building in the United States produces 1.9 metric tons of carbon (DOE/EIA, 2005).
+Energy consumption includes electricity as well as the direct combustion of fossil fuels (natural gas, bottled gas and petroleum distillates) and the burning of wood.
+Because most electricity in North of carbon to the atmosphere in 2003 (DOE/EIA, 2005).
+The equivalent amount of energy from natural gas or other fuels contributed about 52 g of carbon (DOE/EIA, 2005).
+11 Renewable energy accounted for also decreased in that time, from 4% to 2%, mostly due to decreasing use of wood as a household fuel